Perm, Russia

+Economy

 In 1723, a copper-smelting works was founded at the village of Yagoshikha.
 In 1781 the settlement of Yagoshikha became the town of Perm.
 Perm's position on the navigable Kama River, leading to the Volga, and on the Siberian Route across the Ural Mountains, helped it become an important trade and manufacturing centre.
 It also lay along the Trans-Siberian Railway.
 Perm grew considerably as industrialization proceeded in the Urals during the Soviet period, and in 1940 was named Molotov in honour of Vyacheslav Molotov.
 In 1957 the city returned to its historical name.

 Modern Perm is still a major railway hub and one of the chief industrial centers of the Urals region.
 The city's diversified metallurgical and engineering industries produce equipment and machine tools for the petroleum and coal industries, as well as agricultural machinery.
 A major petroleum refinery uses oil transported by pipeline from the West Siberian oilfields, and the city's large chemical industry makes fertilizers and dyes.
 The city's institutions of higher education include the Perm A.M.
 Gorky State University, founded in 1916.